srcspider/nightdragon/README.md

 `.htaccess` files but for simplicity this is the default for testing since Apache with .htaccess support is so easy to setup.

+-

+More documentation is provided in the demo application and docs/ section.

 Running Tests
 =============